shuskey/RootsMagicUtilities/README.md

 A C++ utility suite designed to work with RootsMagic genealogy database files, specifically focusing on extracting and processing data for integration with other applications.

-This project includes two main utilities:
+This project includes the main utility:
-1. **rootsmagic_utils.exe** - Exports names from RootsMagic and generates a SQL script to add them as tags in DigiKam
-2. **rootsmagic_sync.exe** - Directly synchronizes RootsMagic people with DigiKam tags, handling updates and orphaned entries
+**rootsmagic_sync.exe** - Directly synchronizes RootsMagic people with DigiKam tags, handling updates and orphaned entries

-Both utilities maintain references back to the original RootsMagic OwnerID of each person as a property of that tag.
+The utility maintains references back to the original RootsMagic OwnerID of each person as a property of that tag.
 This integration enables projects such as Timeline-Traveler to enrich family history with thumbnails and full photos, creating a bridge between RootsMagic genealogical data and DigiKam's digital photo collections.